Search by Keyword

-I’ll admit, I’ve fallen in love with Italy.
-Ever since Carmen and I first traveled to Rome in early 2018, everything about the country captivated me and drew me in.
+I’ll admit, I’ve fallen in love with Italy, so i thought i would share all the reasons to visit Lago di Braies.
+Ever since Carmen and I first traveled to Rome in early 2018, everything about it captivated me and drew me in.
 Maybe it’s the food, or the endless amount of history, or the beautiful architecture and buildings!
 My obsession for wanting to visit and explore Italy more led me to book another trip there this year!
 This time, I decided that we would travel to other cities and surrounding countries.
-Would you believe that we spent the same amount on this trip, visiting 8 cities in 12 days, as we did on our trip to visiting Rome last year?!
+Would you believe that we spent the same amount on this trip, visiting 8 cities in 12 days, as we did on our trip to Rome last year?!
 Maybe I’ll do a separate post on how we manage to do as much traveling as we do…

 One of the places I wanted to stop and see was the Dolomites in northern Italy.
-All I did during endless amounts of scrolling through my social media feeds was gaze and daydream about the beautiful photos of the Dolomites that people would check-in to.
+I did endless amounts of scrolling through my social media feeds, gazed and daydreamed about the beautiful photos of the Dolomites that people would check-in to.
 So I wanted to share with you one of the places we visited in the Dolomites on our European excursion!

-After our first two days in Venice, we packed up our rental car on October 10, my birthday, and headed to Borca di Cadore, which is located in the Province of Belluno, Italy.
-It was a little over of a two hour drive.
+After our first two days in Venice, we packed up our rental car on October 10.
+It was my birthday, so we headed to Borca di Cadore, which is located in the Province of Belluno, Italy.
+It was a little over of a two-hour drive.
 If you aren’t one for long drives, this one is sure to make your jaw drop.
 About halfway through the drive, I was falling in love with all the views of the mountains!